cado-security/product-help/docs/cado/deploy/gcp/iam-description.md

 #### Upgrade Permissions

-Required for upgrading Cado Security components:
+Required for upgrading / Forensic Acquisition and Investigation components:

 - `compute.disks.create` - Create new persistent disks.
 - `compute.instances.attachDisk` – Attach an existing disk to a VM.